- Truck Accidents

 If your Stryker Rejuvenate or ABG II hip system failed and you underwent revision surgery to replace it after November 3, 2014, or if it fails in the future, you are not eligible for payment under the settlement announced last year.

 However, you retain your rights to file a lawsuit against Stryker and seek compensation for the injuries you suffered as result of the implant failing.
 Keep in mind though, the statute of limitations (the deadline to file a lawsuit) varies by state and may preclude you from filing a claim if you do not contact an attorney promptly.

-If you or a family member have experienced problems with a Stryker Rejuvenate Modular Primary Hip System or a Stryker AGB II Modular Hip System replacement implant, or have been told your implant should be replaced, please call us at 1-800-229-7989.
+If you or a family member have experienced problems with a Stryker Rejuvenate Modular Primary Hip System or a Stryker AGB II Modular Hip System replacement implant, or have been told your implant should be replaced, call Alexander Shunnarah Personal Injury Attorneys today at 1-800-229-7989.

 We welcome the opportunity to review your claim.
 We will respond promptly and there is no charge or obligation on your part for our evaluation of your case.

 Visit here to learn more about our National Hip Implant Representation.